This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why does my night light stay on all day even with a dusk sensor?
+Why does my night light stay on during the day?

-How long does a rechargeable toddler night light last before needing replacement?
+How long should a toddler night light stay on?

 Sharing is caring!